plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

      → Γ ⊢* (M ∷ Ms) ⦂ (A ∷ As)
 ```

+Most of the typing rules are adapted from those in the [Lambda](./Lambda.lagda.md)
+chapter.
+Here we discuss the three new rules.

+* Rule `⊢rcd`: A record is well-typed if the field initializers `Ms`
+  have types `As`, to match the record type.
+Also, the vector of field
+  names is required to be distinct.

+* Rule `⊢#`: A field access is well-typed if the term `M` has record type,
+  the field `l` is at some index `i` in the record type's vector of field names,
+  and the result type `A` is at index `i` in the vector of field types.

+* Rule `⊢<:`: (Subsumption) If a term `M` has type `A`, and `A <: B`,
+  then term `M` also has type `B`.

 ## Renaming and Substitution

+In preparation of defining the reduction rules for this language, we
+define simultaneous substitution using the same recipe as in the
+[DeBruijn](./DeBruijn.lagda.md) chapter, but adapted to extrinsic
+terms.
+Thus, the `subst` function is split into two parts: a raw
+`subst` function that operators on terms and a `subst-pres` lemma that
+proves that substitution preserves types.
+Likewise for `rename`.

+We begin by defining the `ext` function on renamings.
 ```
 ext : (Id → Id) → (Id → Id)
 ext ρ 0      =  0
 ext ρ (suc x)  =  suc (ρ x)
 ```

+The `rename` function is defined mutually with the auxiliary
+`rename-vec` function, which is needed in the case for records.
 ```
 rename-vec : (Id → Id) → ∀{n} → Vec Term n → Vec Term n